 Your working environment may be outdoors in all weathers and physically demanding.

-You may need to wear safety clothing and a uniform.
+You may need to wear safety clothing and use safety equipment and a uniform.

 Career path and progressionWith experience, you may be able to move into coordinating volunteer training or deal with fundraising for waterway conservation projects.